tkhq/demo-passkey-wallet/README.md

 <img src="./img/registration-screenshot.png" alt="registration dialog" width="400px">

 The collected credentials are used as parameters to the Turnkey API to create a new [Turnkey Sub-Organization](https://turnkey.readme.io/docs/sub-organizations).
 Each user registering their passkey has their own Turnkey Sub-Organization under the hood.
-The parent organization has **read-only access** to each sub-organization, but cannot modify its content or sign crypto transactions.
+The parent organization has **read-only access** to each sub-organization, but cannot modify their content or sign crypto transactions with any private keys held within Sub-Organizations.

 ### Signing In